 In Europe, there is a clear long-term objective to decarbonise the energy system, but it is very unclear how this will be achieved in the heating and cooling sector.
 As a result, there is currently a lot of uncertainty among policymakers and investors in this sector, primarily due to a lack of knowledge about long-term changes that will occur in the coming decades.
 Heat Roadmap Europe 4 (HRE4)will enable new policies as well as prepare the ground for new investments by creating more certainty in relation to the changes that are required.

 Heat Roadmap Europe 4 is a Horizon 2020 funded research project, with a consortium of 23 partners and will be running from 2016 until 2019.
 Its main goal is to study the heating and cooling sector in Europe by quantifying the effects of increased energy efficiency on both the demand and supply side, in terms of energy consumption, environmental impacts and costs.

 "The overall aim in HRE4 is to develop low-carbon heating and cooling strategies, which are called Heat Roadmaps, and subsequently to quantify the impact of implementing them at a national level for 14 EU Member States"

-The combination of local mapping and energy system analysis shows both the local nature of heating and cooling, but also the impact that heating and cooling, which represents almost half the energy demand in Europe, has on our national energy systems.
+HRE4 combines local thermal mapping and energy system analysis to show, not only the nature but also the impact that heating and cooling, which represents almost half the energy demand in Europe, has on our national energy systems.

-The idea of Heat Roadmap Europe 4 is to test and develop these ideas over the next 3 years.
-By looking at the 14 largest consumers of heating and cooling in Europe, we will develop country-specific Roadmaps, but also be able to discuss the future of 85-90% of European heating and cooling demands.
+The aim of Heat Roadmap Europe 4 is to test and develop these ideas over the next 3 years.
+By looking at the 14 largest consumers of heating and cooling in Europe, we will develop country-specific Roadmaps and also be able to discuss the future of 85-90% of European heating and cooling demands.